matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 recent.
 As it is currently used, the phrase "data science" comes from the job title "data scientist", and the job title came from the tech industry.
 D.J.
-Patil, at LinkedIn, and Jeff Hammerbacher, at Facebook, noticed that they had a "new breed* of data analysts - these were scientists who could code.
+Patil, at LinkedIn, and Jeff Hammerbacher, at Facebook, noticed that they had a "new breed" of data analysts - these were scientists who could code.
 Thomas Davenport and Patil later described this phenomenon in a famous article "Data
 Scientist: The Sexiest Job of the 21st Century" {% cite davenport2012data %}.
 One section of the article is "Who are these people":